dipakMTN/PokemonApp/README.md

-# React Native Practical Test
+# Pokemon App - Practical

 This project is a React Native application that implements a user home page for displaying Pokémon data.
 The application provides features like displaying Pokémon in both column and list views, a search box for filtering Pokémon, and a filter icon that opens a screen to filter Pokémon types.